Azure/AppConfiguration/releaseNotes/AzureDevOpsPipelineExtension.md

 The Azure App Configuration extension in Azure DevOps pipeline has been published to [Azure DevOps marketplace](https://marketplace.visualstudio.com/items?itemName=AzureAppConfiguration.azure-app-configuration-task&ssr=false#overview).
 The version of the Azure App Configuration task being used will print to the console when the task is executed: ![sample](pictures/AzureDevOpsExtensionVersionSample.PNG)

 ### v1.6.8 - December, 02 2019
-  * Fixed the issue of not populating content to `App Configuration name` dropdown if add the pipeline task into pipeline YAML file by Task assistant. [#202](https://github.com/Azure/AppConfiguration/issues/202)
+  * Fixed the issue that the `App Configuration name` dropdown is not populated if the App Configuration pipeline task is added to the pipeline YAML file via the `assistant` UI of Tasks. [#202](https://github.com/Azure/AppConfiguration/issues/202)

 ### v1.6.7 - September, 04 2019
   * Updated to use the authorization header syntax that is compliant with the REST API spec.